Pre-doctoral Research Bursary

 Overview of the application process

-Applications for Research Bursaries are considered twice a year by the Clinical Careers Committee.
+Applications for Research Bursaries are considered twice a year by the Research Careers Committee.
 Timelines typically follow this schedule, but may vary:

 Before making your application